yunongLiu1/IKEA-Manuals-at-Work/datasheet.md

 N/A

-### Any other comments?

 ## Collection process

-_\[T\]he answers to questions here may provide information that allow others to reconstruct the dataset without access to it._

 ### How was the data associated with each instance acquired?

+The IKEA Video Manuals dataset was created by identifying 36 IKEA objects from the IKEA-Manual dataset that have corresponding assembly videos in the IAW dataset.
+IKEA-Manual uses furniture names as identifiers, while IAW uses article numbers.
+To ensure correct correspondence, the unique IDs of the instruction manuals were matched.

+The selected IAW videos capture real-world assembly processes with diverse backgrounds, viewpoints, and performer variability.
+This real-world complexity aligns with the goal of enabling the learning of robust assembly processes.

+The 3D models in the dataset were collected from existing datasets and online repositories as part of the IKEA-Manual dataset.
+These models are segmented into individual parts that match the assembly manuals, enabling fine-grained reasoning about part-level assembly sequences.

+The original assembly manuals were sourced from the official IKEA website and provide valuable ground truth information for evaluating the performance of assembly plan understanding algorithms.

+### What mechanisms or procedures were used to collect the data?

+The data was collected using the following mechanisms:
-3D furniture models were collected from the IKEA-Manual dataset and associated assembly videos were collected from the IAW dataset.
-Segmentation masks, 6D part poses, step alignment, substep alignment are manually annotated.
+- IKEA objects were identified from the IKEA-Manual dataset and matched with corresponding assembly videos from the IAW dataset using the unique IDs of the instruction manuals.

-### What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?
+- The 3D models were collected from existing datasets and online repositories as part of the IKEA-Manual dataset.
+- The original assembly manuals were sourced from the official IKEA website.

-Detailed annotation procedures are described for annotating:
+- Detailed annotation procedures were used for annotating:
   - Temporal segmentation and part identities
   - Segmentation masks using an interactive tool powered by the SAM model
   - 2D-3D correspondences and 6D part poses using PnP, RANSAC and manual refinement
+  - Temporal step and substep alignments

-### If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?
+### If the dataset is a sample from a larger set, what was the sampling strategy?

-<span style="color:red">The paper mentions that manual annotations were performed but does not provide details on who the annotators were or how they were compensated.</span>
+The dataset is a curated sample of IKEA furniture assembly instances, selected based on the availability of corresponding assembly videos in the IAW dataset.
+The sampling strategy was deterministic, matching the unique IDs of the instruction manuals to ensure correct correspondence between the IKEA-Manual and IAW datasets.

-### Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?
+### Who was involved in the data collection process and how were they compensated?

+The authors of the paper were responsible for collecting the source data (videos, 3D models, and manuals), developing the annotation interface, and writing the annotation guidelines.

+<span style="color:red"> For the annotation process, the authors employed a team of annotators.
+The annotators were compensated for their work at a rate above the minimum wage. </span>

 ### Over what timeframe was the data collected?

-<span style="color:red">The timeframe of data collection is not specified.</span>
+The source data (videos, 3D models, and manuals) was collected over a period of 3 days in June 2023.
+The annotation process lasted until June 2024.

-### Were any ethical review processes conducted (e.g., by an institutional review board)?
+### Were any ethical review processes conducted?

-<span style="color:red">The paper does not mention any ethical review processes.</span>
+N/A

 ### Does the dataset relate to people?

 No, the dataset does not relate to people directly.
 The remaining questions in this section are not applicable.
-### Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?

-### Were the individuals in question notified about the data collection?
-N/A

-### Did the individuals in question consent to the collection and use of their data?
-N/A

-### If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?
-N/A

-### Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?
-N/A

-### Any other comments?

 ## Preprocessing/cleaning/labeling

-_The questions in this section are intended to provide dataset consumers with the information they need to determine whether the “raw” data has been processed in ways that are compatible with their chosen tasks.
-For example, text that has been converted into a “bag-of-words” is not suitable for tasks involving word order._
-### Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
+### Was any preprocessing/cleaning/labeling of the data done?

 Yes, the data was extensively annotated with:
 - Temporal step alignments